-3.2.1 Biosafety materials for viral detection

-Since the development of vaccines and drug usually takes as long as several years, which means there is possibly no effective way to protect against infectious pathogenic microorganisms at the early stage of infectious disease outbreaks.
-103 Hence, early detection of the virus turns out to be the key to combating the spread of infectious disease.
-This is because the information from tests helps governments make public health decisions about measures to control and prevention of the outbreak.
+3.2.1 Biosafety materials for viral detection.
+The development of vaccines and drugs usually takes as long as several years, which means there is possibly no effective way to protect against infectious pathogenic microorganisms in the early stage of infectious disease outbreaks.
+103 Hence, the early detection of viruses is the key to combating the spread of infectious diseases.
+This is because the information from tests can help governments make public health decisions about measures for the control and prevention of an outbreak.
 Reverse transcriptase polymerase chain reaction (RT-PCR) has been widely used as a gold standard for virus detection.
 Although it can provide a reliable result, the process for detection is laborious and time-consuming.
-Normally, it can take several days or up to even one week for people to obtain results on an exceptional circumstance, which could make one lose the best timing to control the disease outbreak.
-Rapid virus detection system such as POCT, with high sensitivity and selectivity are highly desired in the clinic.
-Emerging materials with peculiar properties provide new options to meet this unmet demand.
+Normally, it can take several days or up to even one week to obtain results on an exceptional circumstance, which can cause the best timing to control the disease outbreak to be missed.
+Thus, rapid virus detection systems such as POCT, with high sensitivity and selectivity are highly desired in the clinic.
+Accordingly, emerging materials with peculiar properties provide new options to meet this unmet demand.